How to slice a list in Python

 Get started with Replit

-Replit Agent will write the code, test for errors, and deploy your app for you.
-Start building with Replit and bring your idea to life.
+Replit Agent writes the code, tests for errors, and deploys your app.
+Start building with Replit.